 I hope this post on tips on how to become a freelancer has helped you in the beginning stages of your freelance journey.
 Or even helped you decide whether or not you would like to become a freelancer.

-If this is a path you’re definitely embarking on, you may want to know a few things about self-employment- visit this post for more on that topic.
+If you’re embarking on this path, you may want to know a few things about self-employment—visit this post for more on that topic.